What to Do After a Disaster

-Damage Assessment & Short Term Sheltering
+Damage Assessment & SHORT-TERM Sheltering

 The next phase and commonly is already in progress during the above phases is Damage Assessment and Short Term Sheltering.
 The Damage Assessment is conducted by Building Officials in which Building Inspectors are surveying the physical damage to both residential and commercial buildings.
-The damage assessment totals are forward to FEMA in order to achieve a federal disaster declaration.
-The Short Term Sheltering is made available when individuals homes are inhabitable and these shelters are normally the Public School Shelters.
+The damage assessment totals are forwarded to FEMA in order to achieve a federal disaster declaration.
+Short Term Sheltering is made available when individuals' homes are inhabitable and these shelters are normally Public School Shelters.
 This sheltering is normally only available for several days or weeks or until the school system resumes.
 Long Term Housing may also be implemented; however, this is an extensive operation that takes a considerable amount of time to organize.
 Normally, your home insurance policy will cover housing expenses and you should consult your carrier.

 Point of Distribution & Additional programs

 One other important disaster recovery program includes Point of Distribution (POD) Disaster Relief Supplies.
-The POD site is activated only for large scale disasters impacting a significant portion of the population.
+The POD site is activated only for large-scale disasters impacting a significant portion of the population.
 The POD site for the Oviedo region has been predetermined and would be established at the Oviedo Mall.
-Typical disaster relief supplies may include food, water, tarps, etc.; however, we strongly encourage you to develop a Family Disaster Plan including Disaster Supplies so you may be self sustaining for a period of at least 7 days.
+Typical disaster relief supplies may include food, water, tarps, etc.; however, we strongly encourage you to develop a Family Disaster Plan including Disaster Supplies so you may be self-sustaining for a period of at least 7 days.